SCECcode/bbp/doc/Acknowledging.md

 * Maechling, P. J., F. Silva, S. Callaghan, and T. H. Jordan (2015).
 SCEC Broadband Platform: System Architecture and Software Implementation, Seismol.
 Res.
 Lett., 86, no. 1, doi: 10.1785/0220140125.

-The primary reference that describes the validation process developed by the Broadband Platform group to establish that the BBP platform software produces results suitable for use in engineering applications is:
+The primary reference that describes the validation process developed by the Broadband Platform group to establish that the BBP platform software produces results are suitable for use in engineering applications is:

 * Goulet, C.A., Abrahamson, N.A., Somerville, P.G. and K, E. Wooddell (2015) The SCEC Broadband Platform Validation Exercise: Methodology for Code Validation in the Context of Seismic-Hazard Analyses, Seismol.
 Res.
 Lett., 86, no. 1, doi: 10.1785/0220140104